Me: I’m very sleep deprived and need just one good night’s sleep.

 We ate a huge variety of food, including patatas bravas (fried potatoes), spiced tomatoes, a shrimp and pepper omelet and lamb sweetbreads.
 Can I just say that I’ve never had sweetbreads before, and was extremely impressed by their amazing deliciousness?
 For dessert we had secret cookies baked by cloistered nuns.
 Pretty impressive and exclusive, and a perfect end to a bliss-inducing tour.
 We all left the group just a little more in love with Madrid and its food and culture than before.
 Our group was small and tight-knit by the end of the night, and Luke was a knowledgeable and passionate tour guide.

-If you ever find yourself in Madrid and want to treat yourself, check out Madrid Food Tours at http://madridfoodtour.com/.
+If you ever find yourself in Madrid and want to treat yourself, you can book the Devour Madrid Food Tour I did HERE.

 Stay tuned to read more about what I actually did in Madrid besides eating!